28 Hwy 95A North, Yerington NV 89447 firstname.lastname@example.org: 775-463-18422

 Harold then came to Safe Haven to live with Itsy and Herbie so he wouldn't be alone.Harold is a sweet old tedy bear.
 He enjoys his days in the sun and chewing his bone on weekend evenings.
 Life doesn't get much better.

-Martin an 11yr old senior McNab with a head tilt and deaf. was rescued from Elko Nevada and named for Martin Luther King !
+Martin an 11yr old senior McNab with a head tilt and deaf.
+Rescued from Elko Nevada shelter and named for Martin Luther King on the day he was saved !

-Vango a 14yr old senior manchester terrier with a Grade4 Heart Murmur, deaf and came in with extreme periodontal disease. <ADOPTED>
+Vango a 14yr old senior manchester terrier with a Grade4 Heart Murmur, deaf and came in with extreme periodontal disease. <Adopted Feb 2018>

 When a dog comes to us in need, the first thing we do is get them veterinary care and observe their personality and get to know each one as an individual.
 The very last thing we will do is calculate how long they will take to get back on their feet so they can be adopted.